lauraand123/BettyBlocks/README.md

 # BettyBlocks

-**Purpose:**
+**Purpose:**<br/>
-Write the test cases for the 'Create Account page' for https://ui-test-app.betty.app.
+Write the test cases for the 'Create Account page' for https://ui-test-app.betty.app.<br/>
-Automate the test cases for the "As a new customer I want to register a new account, so that I can use the application" user story.
+Automate the test cases for the "As a new customer I want to register a new account, so that I can use the application" user story.<br/>

-**Framework:**
+**Framework:**<br/>
 Testcafe

-**Installation:**
+**Installation:**<br/>
-Prerequisites: download and install node.js for your OS from https://nodejs.org/en/download/.
+Prerequisites: download and install node.js for your OS from https://nodejs.org/en/download/.<br/>
-Install Tetscafe locally or globally from a command shell: npm install -g testcafe
+Install Testcafe locally or globally from a command shell:<br/>
+npm install -g testcafe<br/>

-Clone the repository usign the following shell comand: git clone
+Clone the repository using the following shell comand:<br/>
+git clone <br/>

-**Running the Test:**
+**Running the Test:**<br/>
 Call the following command in a command shell.
-Specify the target browser and file path. testcafe chrome BettyBlocks/Tests/AccountRegistration.js
+Specify the target browser and file path:<br/>
+testcafe chrome BettyBlocks/Tests/AccountRegistration.js<br/>

-**Viewing the Results**
+**Viewing the Results**<br/>
-TestCafe outputs the results into the command shell by default.
+TestCafe outputs the results into the command shell by default.<br/>